Coyhaique: Renewable Energy

+with the purpose of promoting energy efficiency and the use of renewable energy, by developing a local energy strategy plan aimed at replacing the use of fossil fuels and firewood, mainly for household heating, while encouraging the use of thermal energy derived from electric power generation produced by wind energy.

+There are projects for the creation of wind farms, as well as for domestic wind turbines.
+The Alto Baguales Wind Farm, owned by Edelaysen, was inaugurated in 2001 and features turbines from the German company Enercon, with a total gross generation capacity of 3.8 MW.

+International Relations

+The city of Coyhaique hosts a number of international relations institutions, such as the Regional Unit of International Affairs (URAI) of the Regional Government of Aysén, responsible for analyzing and managing the region’s bilateral and multilateral relations with Latin America and the rest of the world; the International Affairs Commission of the Regional Council of Aysén; the regional office of the National Migration Service; the regional office of the General Directorate for Export Promotion (ProChile); and the Department of Migration and International Police of the Investigations Police.

+In the field of higher education internationalization, the main actor in Coyhaique is the International Relations Unit of the University of Aysén.

 Transport and tourism

 Travellers arrive by air through the local airport, by sea through ships that dock at Puerto Chacabuco (near Puerto Aysén, about one hour to the west of Coyhaique), and by road.
 Two border crossings near Coyhaique allow entry into Argentina.
 Fly fishing is popular along its rivers and lakes.

 LAN has three daily flights from Santiago to Balmaceda Airport, located 40 km from Coyhaique.
 Other airlines also provide services.
 Connections from Balmaceda airport to points further south in Chile will often require a connection in Puerto Montt.

 Its sole ski resort, El Fraile, provides two ski lifts and a couple of tracks but no on-site lodging.